Why We Need Another Journal

 The primary reason for developing a new journal is that we have over 20 million potential readers of such journals worldwide who have a broad range of needs for knowledge about management and business practices.
-The existing sources, including HBR, SMR, and CMR and the enormous amount of information available on the Internet, meet only a fraction of their needs.
+The existing sources, including Harvard Business Review (HBR), Sloan Management Review (SMR), and California Management Review (CMR), are meeting only a fraction of their needs.

 - In-depth coverage, rigor, and value density: We plan to publish articles that are rigorous and cover topics in depth.
 Furthermore, articles in MBR will be succinct and precise, ensuring that readers get maximum value per minute for the time they spend in reading.

-- Drawing on an untapped pool of authors: Since we plan to rely on numerous cosponsoring and partner schools, we expect to draw on a larger pool of academics who work on real-world problems than other publications do.
-Most people in this pool do not publish in HBR, SMR, and CMR.
+- Drawing on an untapped pool of authors: Since we will rely on numerous cosponsoring and partner schools, we expect to draw on a larger pool of academics who work on real-world problems than other publications do.
 Articles from this pool, from the consulting community, and from practitioners will be the primary sources of papers for the Management and Business Review.

 - Disseminating practical results from research journals: Some articles in academic research journals are pertinent to practice, but the practitioners rarely read them because they are written for academics.
 We plan to invite their authors to write “practitioners’ versions” of such articles and we plan to conduct workshops to help them in their rewriting.